You are here

 Biography:

-Dr Jacqueline Glomski is an Honorary Senior Research Fellow with CELL.
+Dr Jacqueline Glomski is an Honorary Senior Research Fellow at UCL-SELCS, based at CELL.

+Dr Glomski works in the areas of Neo-Latin prose writing and history of the book.
 Her present research is focused on theories of book collecting and library formation in the seventeenth century.
-A list of her publications is available on ORCID.

-Dr Glomski has also been awarded, together with Prof. Gesine Manuwald (UCL Dept of Greek and Latin), an AHRC Research Networking Grant (Jun 2019 – Feb 2022) for Baroque Latinity, a project intended to raise awareness of writing in Latin during the seventeenth century.
+Most recently, Dr Glomski was awarded, together with Prof. Gesine Manuwald (UCL Dept of Greek and Latin), an AHRC Research Networking Grant (Jun 2019 – Feb 2022) for Baroque Latinity, a project intended to raise awareness of writing in Latin during the seventeenth century.
 The resulting book from the project, Baroque Latinity:

 Studies in the Neo-Latin Literature of the European Baroque